Reviews You Can Rely On

 Ideally, you will never need to use a multi-tool while out on a ride, but on the off chance you break your chain, need to tighten a bolt, or simply want to make an adjustment, it's nice to have the right tool at your disposal.
 A multi-tool can't fix problems on its own, so it is important that you also familiarize yourself with your bike and its components to be prepared when a mid-ride mechanical pops up.
 We recommend taking a basic maintenance or bicycle service course to learn the ins and outs of basic bike repair.

-We don't rate the tools in this test based on their price, but we always love a good value.
+We don't rate the tools in our review based on their price, but we always love a good value.
 The differences in price between the models in this test are fairly minimal for most models, and some of the highest-rated models are also some of the most affordable.
-The Pro Bike Tool 17 in 1 is a good example of a more affordable option that is also highly rated.
-That said, price and performance often go hand in hand, and the top-rated ToPeak Mini PT30 is also one of the most expensive.
+The Crankbrothers M19 is a good example of a more affordable option that is also highly rated.
+That said, price and performance often go hand in hand, and you sometimes get a bit more when you spend a bit more The top-rated Lezyne Super V 22 is only marginally more expensive than the M19.
+However, significantly more expensive kits, like the ToPeak Ratchet Rocket Lite NTX+, offer a more versatile set of tools for regular bike maintenance.

 Credit: Jeremy Benson

 We evaluated each model based on the number of tools that it has and additional functions like quick link storage, disc pad spreaders, spoke wrenches, tire levers, and storage cases.
 In general, we feel that more features are typically better as long as they are actually useful for the user and don't come with a big weight penalty.
-Some riders may prefer a minimalist approach and would rather not lug around a tool with functions that they may never use, while others prefer to be prepared for everything.
-Our test includes multi-tools for every type of rider with tools that span from a low of 15 functions to a high of 30.
+Some riders may prefer a minimalist approach and would rather not lug around a tool with functions that they may never use, while others prefer to be prepared for anything that may happen.
+Our test includes multi-tools for every type of rider with tools that span from a low of 6 functions to a high of 30.

-The most fully-featured model in this test is the ToPeak Mini PT30, with a whopping 30 functions in a relatively small package.
-It has all of the hex key sizes you'll ever need from 2 to 10mm, flat and Phillips head screwdrivers, Torx 10, 15 and 25 bits, and a quality chain tool with four sizes of spoke wrenches integrated into it.
-It also has convenient extras like a quick link breaker, quick link storage a chain hook to help with chain repair, and a disc pad spreader.
+One of the most fully-featured models in this test is the ToPeak Mini PT30, with a whopping 30 functions in a relatively small package.
+It has all of the hex key sizes you'll ever need from 2 to 10mm, flat and Phillips head screwdrivers, Torx 10, 15, and 25 bits, and a quality chain tool with four sizes of spoke wrenches integrated into it.
+It also has convenient extras like a quick link breaker, quick link storage, a chain hook to help with chain repair, and a disc pad spreader.
 This new model even comes with tire repair tools like a plug insertion tool, reamer, and a small knife.

-The Lezyne Super V 22 offers the next most features with 22.
-It doesn't pile on the extra fluff that you get with the Mini PT 30, but we found in testing that all of its features were well-thought-out and frequently useful out on the trail or road.
+The Lezyne Super V 22 doesn't pile on the extra fluff that you get with the Mini PT 30, but all of its features are well-thought-out and frequently useful out on the trail or road.
 It covers all of the basics with a full set of the most common hex sizes, T15, T25, and T30 Torx wrenches, and an easy-to-use chain tool.
-It also includes some handy extras like a brake rotor truing fork in case you have an unfortunate meeting between rotor and rock.
+It also includes some handy extras like a brake rotor truing fork in case of an unfortunate meeting between rotor and rock.

 bike multi-tool - the edc v2 packs a lot of tools and functions into a streamlined...